solar05/bandit/lib/bandit/http2/README.md

    matching within the `Bandit.HTTP2.Connection.handle_frame/3` function.
 Any side-effects of received frames are applied in these functions, and an updated connection struct is returned to represent the updated connection state.
-These side-effects can take the form of starting stream tasks, conveying data to running stream tasks, responding to the client with various frames, or any number of other actions
+These side-effects can take the form of starting stream processes, conveying data to running stream processes, responding to the client with various frames, or any number of other actions
 4. This process is repeated every time we receive data from the client until the `Bandit.HTTP2.Connection` module indicates that the connection should be closed, either